ibm-cloud-docs/vpc/nlb-vnf-create.md

 After the NLB with routing mode is in an active state, follow these steps to finalize your NLB configuration:

 1. Gather the following information:
-   * Your subnet CIDRs (subnets where your workload VSIs reside, whick will be the IPs to use as destination IPs).
+   * Your subnet CIDRs (subnets where your workload VSIs reside, which will be the IPs to use as destination IPs).
-   * In the load balancer response, you will find two private IP listeds.
+   * In the load balancer response, you will find two private IP listed.
 Make note of the first one.

       You can generate this response by performing step 4 of either the [CLI](/docs/vpc?topic=vpc-nlb-vnf&interface=cli#nlb-vnf-cli) or [API](/docs/vpc?topic=vpc-nlb-vnf&interface=api) procedures.